ZakArmstrong99/surfs_up/README.md

 - A key differnce worth noting is that the count of temperatures in June is higher than December.
 This means that some of the data for December is missing and the summary doesn't fully reflect the December weather.
 Part of the difference of count could come from the fact December has 31 days and June has 30.
 Since the data has many years, the difference in days add up.

 ## Summary:

+When analyzing the summaries, the shop may be less sustainable in December.
+The reasoning behind this is overall lower tempertures.
+Although the mean temperatures aren't that different, the difference in the minimum temperatures are quite large.
+With overall lower tempertures, there is less amount of time for people to be more likely to want to buy surfing equipment or ice cream.
+While the temperatures are still relatively warm, the business would have to be organized around the fact that tempertures will be lower and there might be less customers.
+To get a better idea of the sustainibility of the shop, more queries could be done.